Understanding Your Rights and Responsibilities for Divorce Support Payments

 Maryland, Virginia and the District of Columbia all apply somewhat different legal criteria for alimony awards.
 In Maryland, either spouse's misconduct during the marriage can be a factor to be considered in a judge's grant of alimony, but in Virginia, such misconduct is not to be considered, at least in theory.
 More generally, alimony awards are based on need and the ability of the financially stronger spouse to pay it.

-For more information about child and spousal support in metro Washington, contact Bromberg Rosenthal LLP in Rockville.
+For more information about child and spousal support in metro Washington, contact Bromberg Rosenthal LLC in Rockville.